FishGoddess/logit/README.en.md

 * Provide global optimized settings, let some settings feet your business.
 * Every level has its own appender and writer, separating process error logs is recommended.
 * Context binding supports, using logger is more elegant.
+* Configuration plugins supports, ex: yaml plugin can create logger from yaml configuration file.

+> Configuration plugins is based on an interface, more information can be found in [Github](https://github.com/go-logit) / [Gitee](https://gitee.com/go-logit)

 _Check [HISTORY.md](./HISTORY.md) and [FUTURE.md](./FUTURE.md) to know about more information._